 QUESTION FIVE: HOW GOOD IS THE GEARING?

 Since this engine works best in the meat of the powerband and likes to be short-shifted, it could require lower gearing for specific tracks or riders.
-On tight tracks, tracks with jumps on the exit of turns or deep going, the 2001 KX250 needs one more tooth on the rear sprocket.
+On tight tracks, tracks with jumps on the exit of turns or deep-going, the 2001 KX250 needs one more tooth on the rear sprocket.
 Faster riders and high-speed tracks can successfully use the stock gearing.
 Beginners and Novices will prefer the lower gearing because it helps the KX get to third gear easier (and third is the gear you want to use in almost every situation).

 QUESTION SIX: WHAT ABOUT THE REAR SUSPENSION?

-Kawasaki finally dropped the progressive-rate shock spring that has hampered the rear of the KX250 for the last couple years.
+Kawasaki finally dropped the progressive-rate shock spring that has hampered the rear of the KX250 for the last couple of years.
 Switching to a straight-rate 5.0 kg/mm spring allows the KX to resist the temptation to drop down into the suspension stroke (which, paradoxically, makes the 2000 rear end too stiff through mid-sized bumps).
 A straight-rate spring keeps the rear of the 2001 KX held higher, which allows it to take advantage of the mellower damping curve at the top of the stroke (saving the firm damping for when it is really needed).

 In stock trim, the 2001 KX250 rear suspension has more potential than the 2000 system.
 It tends to feel a little firm when new, but breaks in after the first hour of riding.
-Careful selection of high- and low-speed compression settings can dial the KX in for most track conditions.
+A careful selection of high- and low-speed compression settings can dial the KX in for most track conditions.

 QUESTION SEVEN: WHAT WAS OUR BEST SHOCK SETTING?

 What was our best shock setting?
-For hard-core racing we recommend this shock set-up:
+For hardcore racing we recommend this shock set-up: